If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 615g

 With an f/4 aperture, this lens is best suited to landscapes and detailed images, and the best results are found when shooting at f8.
 We were impressed by the image quality produced by the lens in our review.
-As a Canon L series lens, the lens is fully weather-sealed so should survive use in all conditions.
+As a Canon L series lens, it is fully weather-sealed so should endure adverse conditions.

 Read our Canon EF 16-35mm f/4 L IS USM review

-If you’re looking for high-quality lenses at lower prices, or want to find slightly more unusual or specialist lenses, then have a look at some of these options.
+For high-quality lenses at lower prices, and slightly more unusual / specialist lenses, then have a look at some of these options.

 At a glance: